-The bill changes the license penalties for violating a state law that prohibits driving a motor vehicle on a public road or off-street parking lot open to the public for any race, contest, or demonstration of speed or skill or street takeover (see above).
+The act changes the license penalties for violating a state law that prohibits driving a motor vehicle on a public road or off-street parking lot open to the public for any race, contest, or demonstration of speed or skill or street takeover (see above).
 This law also prohibits (1) possessing a motor vehicle under circumstances showing an intent to use it for an illegal race, contest, or demonstration or street takeover; (2) acting as a starter, timekeeper, or judge at one; (3) betting on the outcome; or (4) knowingly inciting or recruiting anyone to participate in one beforehand in any way, including through electronic or social media.

-Under current law, whenever someone is convicted or forfeits a bond taken, or receives a suspended judgment or sentence, for violating the above law, the DMV commissioner must, without a hearing, suspend the person's driver's license or privilege to operate a motor vehicle in Connecticut for 30 to 90 days and, for a subsequent violation, for at least 90 days.
-The bill instead requires a 45-day suspension for a first and second violation and a two-year suspension for a third or subsequent violation.
+Under prior law (except as provided below for drivers under age 18 or youthful offenders), whenever someone was convicted or forfeited a bond taken, or received a suspended judgment or sentence, for violating the above law, the DMV commissioner, without a hearing, had to suspend the person's driver's license or privilege to operate a motor vehicle in Connecticut for 30 to 90 days and, for a subsequent violation, for at least 90 days.
+The act instead requires a 45-day suspension for a first or second violation and a two-year suspension for a third or subsequent violation.